-15. Recording Suspicions of Abuse and Disclosures
+6. Recording Suspicions of Abuse and Disclosures

-Staff should make an objective record of any observation or disclosure, supported by the designated safeguarding lead (DSL) or deputy safeguarding lead (DDSL).
-This record should include:
+Staff should make an objective record of any observation or disclosure, supported by the designated safeguarding leads (DSLs)This record should include:

+- Child's name

+- Child's address

+- Names and addresses of parents

-- Child's name - Child's address - Age of the child and date of birth - Date and time of the observation or the disclosure - Exact words spoken by the child - Exact position and type of any injuries or marks seen - Exact observation of any incident including any concern was reported, with date and time; and the names of any other person present at the time - Any discussion held with the parent(s) (where deemed appropriate).
+- Age of the child and date of birth

+- Date and time of the observation or the disclosure

+- Exact words spoken by the child

+- Exact position and type of any injuries or marks seen

+- Exact observation of any incident including any concern was reported, with date and time; and the names of any other person present at the time

+- Any discussion held with the parent(s) (where deemed appropriate).

-These records should be signed by the person reporting this and the DSL/DDSL, dated and kept in a separate confidential file.
+These records should be signed by the person reporting this and the DSL(s), dated and kept in a separate confidential file.